zzenonn/go-zenon-api-aws/README.md

 This project serves as a template for building Go-based web applications, providing a structured foundation with key components such as configuration management, logging, database access, service layers, and HTTP transport.
 It follows a clean architecture approach, with a clear separation of concerns between different layers of the application.

+## Installing Go
+If you do not have go installed on your machine, you can follow these instructions [Installing Go](INSTALL_GO.md).

 ## Project Structure

 The project is organized into several directories.
 Below is an overview of the project structure: